Sinfolke/ispa-parser/README.md

  8. Since the parser is for multiple languages for each language will be different shared library responsible for outputting the result.
 For the first i only create library to output C++ results.
  9. After all done i can adjust parser rule syntax and do bootstrap
 ### Todo
-  - Make blocks for IF conditions and add EXIT instruction
-  - Add while instruction and apply when qualifier is '+' or '*'
+  - Add handle for '+' for process_csequence, process_string
-  - Add handle of "?' qualifier
+  - Add handle of qualifiers for process_hex, process_bin
-  - Fix error bad_any_cast for accessor

 ### Parser syntax

   see ```concepts/syntax```

 ### Latest commit changes
-  - Trying to implement convertion
+  - Progress of convertion to IR.